|Image Source: Toptal|

 The steady growth in Emotet-related threats is substantiated further by the fact that the number of phishing emails, often hijacking already existing correspondence, grew from 3,000 in February 2022 to approximately 30,000 in March to target organizations in various countries as part of a mass-scale spam campaign.

-Stating that Emotet activity have "shifted to a higher gear" in March and April 2022, ESET said that detections jumped a 100-fold, registering a growth of over 11,000% during the first four months of the year when compared to the preceding three-month period from September to December 2021.
+Stating that Emotet activity have "shifted to a higher gear" in March and April 2022, ESET said that detections jumped a 100-fold, registering a growth of over 11,000% during the first four months of the year when compared to the preceding four-month period from September to December 2021.

 Some of the common targets since the botnet's resurrection have been Japan, Italy, and Mexico, the Slovak cybersecurity company noted, adding the biggest wave was recorded on March 16, 2022.